 You’re probably reading this because your baby is ready to start solids soon, you’re curious about the concept of baby led weaning or just confused about which weaning method to choose for your baby.
 I’m going to give you a detailed overview about baby led weaning, why we chose it, and signs that your baby is ready for solid food, to decide if this is the right weaning approach for your baby.
+Plus later we look at how to get started and all the baby-led gear you’ll need.

 Full disclaimer: There is no right or wrong method to feed your baby!
 Pick one that works for you and your baby.
 Do your research on the pros and cons of all the methods before committing to one method.